 Namtok Ron Khlong Thom (hot spring)

-This is a special waterfall since it is naturally warm !
-The water comes from springs heated naturally by underground volcanic chambers and therefore flows at a temperature of around 40 degrees Celsius (therefore, the recommended bathing time is 20 min max).
+This is a special waterfall because it is naturally hot !
+The water comes from springs heated naturally by underground volcanic chambers and flows at a temperature of around 40 degrees Celsius (therefore, the recommended bathing time is 20 min max).

 Dragon Crest (Khao Ngon Nak)

-If there is one place that I put in my top "to check out/visit", it is this one.
-This nature walk takes you up the small Khao Ngon Nak Hill, or Dragon Crest Mountain in English.
+If there's one place I'd put on my "must-see/visit" list, it's this one.
+This nature walk takes you up the small hill of Khao Ngon Nak , or Dragon Crest Mountain in English.

 This short trek is 3,7 km long.
 A small map will be given to you at the entrance giving hikers a brief introduction to what awaits you.
 In this case, you will first come across a stream, then 2 viewpoints and finally a small waterfall before reaching your goal, the summit!